VasantA2730/TrendDashboard/README.md

 # TrendDashboard
-Dashboard for trends in the news
+WIP Dashboard for trends in the news